SEAT Ibiza review

 Engines, performance and drive

-So we've only driven the 94bhp turbo version of the 1.0-litre three-cylinder engine, which offers the best compromise in terms of performance and economy.
+The biggest change to the way the latest Ibiza feels on the road is what's under the bonnet.
+And the 94bhp EcoTSI turbo version of the new 1.0-litre three-cylinder petrol engine offers the best compromise in terms of performance and economy.

 MPG, CO2 and running costs